octner/namarsh-dataset/README.md

 The code is stored in the Jupyther format and can be run using Google Colab or Kaggle via browser, locally-run Python or any kind of programming software (e.g., PyCharm).
 For more convenience, a regul

 ## Files
-The namarsh-data-wrangling.ipynb file is a Jupyther notebook that contains the steps used when extracting data from News of Protest section.
+The namarsh-news-of-protest.ipynb file is a Jupyther notebook that contains the steps used when extracting data from News of Protest section.

+The namarsh-translate.ipynb file is a Jupyther notebook that was used to translate the dataset (https://github.com/Animenosekai/translate is the library)

 The towns.csv file is a list of Russian localities that was used to extract location data from the description part of the News of Protest section.